What is meant by Non-Delivery Report (NDR) and Return to Origin (RTO)?

 So here is how you can operate NDR and RTO tabs in Shiprocket.

 1) You send out a package for delivery, and your buyer does not receive it due to various reasons

 2) Your courier executive updates the status, and you are informed about the un delivery.
 This stage is when your undelivered order reflects in the ‘action required’ tab.

-Also, if your courier marks the un delivery reason as ‘buyer not contactable’ or ‘door/premises closed,’ an automated SMS and IVR call is sent to the buyer asking them their response regarding the undelivered order.
+Also, if your courier marks the un delivery reason as ‘buyer not contactable’ or ‘door/premises closed,’ an automated SMS and IVR call is sent to the buyer asking them for their response regarding the undelivered order.
 Based on their input, the order is either put up for a re-attempt (shipment moves to action required tab) or returned to pick up location (shipment moves to RTO tab).

 3) You place the request for a re-attempt, and your courier executive carries out the same.
 Your undelivered order moves to the ‘action requested’ tab.

-4) Once again, your buyer cannot receive the package, and your courier boy returns shipment to the pickup location.
+4) Once again, your buyer cannot receive the package, and your courier boy returns the shipment to the pickup location.
 Thus, your order moves to the RTO tab.